Barry Sonnenfeld: Career

 He began working on pornographic films before starting work as director of photography on the Oscar-nominated In Our Water (1982).
-Then Joel Coen and Ethan Coen hired him for Blood Simple (1984).
+When he met Joel Coen at a Christmas party, Coen told Sonnenfeld about Blood Simple, a script that he had written with brother Ethan Coen, and hired him to be their cinematographer, with the resulting movie coming out in 1984.
 This film began his collaboration with the Coen brothers, who used him for their next two pictures, Raising Arizona (1987) and Miller's Crossing (1990).
 He also worked with Danny DeVito on Throw Momma from the Train (1987) and Rob Reiner on When Harry Met Sally...
 (1989) and Misery (1990).

 Sonnenfeld gained his first work as a director from Paramount Pictures on The Addams Family, a box-office success released in November 1991.
 Its sequel, Addams Family Values (1993), was not as successful at the box office, but he received critical acclaim for his fourth directorial outing, Get Shorty (1995).
 Produced by Jersey Films and based on a novel by Elmore Leonard, the film won a Golden Globe for John Travolta (Best Actor in a Comedy or Musical).
 The film was also entered into the 46th Berlin International Film Festival.
 Following Tim Burton and the Coen brothers, Sonnenfeld's films would tell stories about unusual and unorthodox people who are into the unexpected and the strange.
 His films would often use his trademark filmmaking techniques such as his unusual camera angles, offbeat dialogue and, in certain films, strange behavior and weird creatures.

 In 1996, Steven Spielberg asked him to direct Men in Black (1997).
 Starring Tommy Lee Jones and Will Smith, the film was a critical and financial success.
 In 1998, Jon Peters asked him to direct Wild Wild West (1999).
 Starring Smith and Kevin Kline, the film was a critical and financial flop.
 He also directed the comedy Big Trouble (2002), after which he made his most successful film sequel to that point, Men in Black II (2002).
 He is also a contributing editor for Esquire.
 He also co-produced (alongside his partner Barry Josephson) the 2007 film Enchanted for Walt Disney Pictures that starred Amy Adams.
 In 2008, Sonnenfeld earned an Emmy for directing Pushing Daisies.
 Sonnenfeld returned for Men in Black 3; released in 2012, the third installment received positive reviews and became the highest-grossing film in the series worldwide.
 In 2007, his Right Coast production company has been signed with Sony.

 His memoir, Barry Sonnenfeld, Call Your Mother: Memoirs of a Neurotic Filmmaker, was published by Hachette Books in 2020.
+In 2024, his second book, Best Possible Place, Worst Possible Time: True Stories from a Career in Hollywood, was published by Hachette.

 Personal life

-Sonnenfeld lives in Pemberton, British Columbia with his wife Susan.
+In 1999, Sonnenfeld was the sole passenger on a plane that crashed upon landing at Van Nuys Airport.
+He was unhurt.

-In 1999, he was unhurt in a plane crash at Van Nuys Airport, when his business jet veered off the runway upon landing, crashing into five parked planes.
+As of 2022, Sonnenfeld lives in Pemberton, British Columbia, with his wife Susan.